mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "You ought to mind your tongue," he replied while looking away, with a grin that lavished in seeing anger.

 "Do you have something to say to me?"
-I asked pointedly, but he didn't seem bothered by my tone.
+I asked pointedly.

+He sighed and said, "A man by the name of Kipnu sent me to accompany you in your travels." _Dammit, Kip._ "I assume you know him?"

+The conversation had become poisoned with distrust.
+I turned my face away from him and toward the curtain beside me, hoping the silence would break the conversation.

-"My name Fajro," he sighed and introduced himself.
-"I used to be a fidelant for Holragi a long time ago.
-I believe your fidelant, Melna, was just getting started near the end of my tenure.
+But he continued.
+"Let me start over.
+My name is Fajro, and I used to be a fidelant for Holragi a long time ago.
+Your provincial fidelant, Melna, was just getting started near the end of my tenure.
 She was a real firebrand back then," he said with a smirk.
 "Her words had a sort of spice to them, and they took her quite far."

 "I didn't ask for an introduction."

 "Patience, kaln," he retorted gently.
 "I promise this chat will be worth all the sleep you're missing."
 He adjusted his posture to face me a bit better and started again.
-"I heard you whisper her name as you read that paper of yours and then you went absolutely cold.
-It's fairly obvious to a keen eye like mine that you're trying to deliver a message to the senate: a message so important that you're willing to risk the island of darkness to deliver it."
+"I happened to be in Heiko earlier today, seeking a medical consultation about my leg when Kipnu told me.
+He said that you were trying to deliver a message to the senate: a message so important that you're willing to risk the island of darkness to deliver it."

-My frustration turned inward as I wondered how much else of the message had been accidentally spoken.
+My frustration turned inward as I wondered how much else Kipnu told him about.
 But I re-centered my mind and affirmed my duty as an observer.
-"My business is not–"
+"My business is–"

 "–not going so well.
 I can tell by the look on your face."
 He was persistent in his speech.

 I continued more forcefully than before, "As I was saying, my business is not yours to scrutinize."

 "Ah but it could so easily be," He said.
 "You see, delivering a message to a senate already in session is no small task.
 You'll need someone who's done it before."

-"How did you–?"

 My train of thought had come to a complete stop once I'd fully understood what he was saying.
 I considered his proposal: an ex-fidelant who knew the ins and outs of the senate would make this a lot easier.
 He could vouch for me, and maybe I would face a lesser sentence.
 But his constant smiling and insistent bigotry made my skin crawl.
 I had to know his angle.